meglwhy/tp/docs/DeveloperGuide.md

 ### Use Case: U9.
 Clear All Entries

 **Main Success Scenario:**
-1. User enters `clear` to clear all entries.
+1. User clears all entries.
 2. System prompts for confirmation.
 3. User confirms the action.
 4. System removes all stored data (households, sessions, and notes).